 I collect imagery which relates to the interior spaces we inhabit and the way these spaces intersect with our daily lives.

 I use paper collage to explore this intersection, working intuitively to pull together different images of rooms, objects and furnishings.
 Sometimes they almost touch and I enjoy the visual tension this creates but mostly they overlap or ‘fit’ together in some way, creating new, imagined, spaces.
+These collage pieces are a way to generate ideas for paintings - I work mainly with acrylic paint on plywood and canvas, sometimes ‘collaging’ different components to extend the picture frame.

-The ‘hand-made’ is important to me - I like to cut out interiors and objects which leave the marks of my scissors on them.
-The images I create must hold my attention – the most successful ones provoke a visceral response.
 I would like the work to appear comforting and familiar at first, but upon closer examination leave the viewer with questions about these strange, box-like spaces in which our lives play out.